ASHP-Cold Climate Ducted Rebate

 - You must be a residential retail customer of a participating utility.

 - The system must be installed by a program participating contractor.
+Click here for a directory of Minnesota Power's participating contractors.

 Please allow 8–10 weeks for receipt of rebate check.